East–West Line (Singapore): Rolling stock

-Four batches of rolling stock operate on the East–West Line, namely the C151A, C151B, C151C and R151 from oldest to newest, shared with the North–South Line.
+Three batches of rolling stock operate on the East–West Line, namely the C151A, C151B and R151 from oldest to newest, shared with the North–South Line.
 Trains are maintained at Changi Depot, Ulu Pandan Depot and Tuas Depot, which provide train maintenance, inspection and overhaul facilities.
 These models of rolling stock were introduced to boost the capacity on both the North–South and the East–West lines in order to cope with increasing ridership.

 Both the North–South and the East–West lines utilized identical rolling stock up until the 2010s, when the C151A trains were temporary suspended from operating on the North–South Line from January 2012 until November 2013 following the 2011 train disruptions.
 The C151B trains, which were introduced in April 2017, did not begin revenue service on the full stretch of the East–West Line until the line's trial of the CBTC signalling system in May 2018.
-The C151C trains, despite their introduction on 30 September 2018 on the North–South Line, rarely run on the East–West Line.
+The C151C trains, despite their introduction on 30 September 2018 on the North–South Line, almost never run on the East–West Line.

-Another generation of rolling stock, the R151 trains, will be delivered from 2022 to 2026, to replace all 66 first-generation C151 trains which will be retired by 2025, as well as all 19 second-generation C651 and 21 third-generation C751B trains which were retired in 2024.
+Another generation of rolling stock, the R151 trains, will be delivered from 2022 to 2026, to replace all 66 first-generation C151 trains which were retired in 2025, as well as all 19 second-generation C651 and 21 third-generation C751B trains which were retired in 2024.
 The R151 trains are the first rolling stock on the East–West Line to be manufactured by Bombardier (Bought by Alstom in 2021), which has also supplied trains for the Downtown Line.
 The first train entered service on the East–West Line on 4 June 2023.